 BibliU (formerly known as Bibliotech) is an online textbook platform with enhanced search capabilities, offline access to textbooks through the BibliU App, synced annotations, a range of accessibility tools, and it allows you to access your library on multiple devices.

-You can access your BibliU textbook in the Course Materials tab in your classroom.
-When you click on the link to your textbook, you will automatically be logged into your BibliU account and have instant access to your textbook.
+As soon as you gain access to your online classroom, you can access your BibliU textbook for that class as well.
+To access the textbook, locate the BibliU link within the Course Materials tab of the online classroom.
+When you click on the link to your textbook, you will be automatically logged into your BibliU account and have instant access to your textbook.

 Before you can view your textbook for the first time, you will need to consent to Analytics cookies.
 Click on the switch to the left of Analytics cookies and then click on Confirm Consent.

-Before you use the BibliU application on any of your devices, make sure that you access the textbook through your classroom first.
+Before you use the BibliU app on any of your devices, make sure that you access the textbook through your classroom first.
 Enter your course, look under Course Materials, and select the link to your textbook.
-Once you have accessed your textbook through the classroom, then you will need to set up a manual login to access the book via the app.
-Access the BibliU website and click Log In in the upper right-hand corner.
-Within the login page, click the Forgot your password? link to begin setting up a password.
+Once you have accessed your textbook through the classroom, then you can access your textbook using the BibliU App.

-To download the BibliU App, go to BibliU’s Platform page.
+To download the BibliU App, go to BibliU’s Apps page.

 Once there, select the platform you are using to download and install the appropriate application.